 - Employees can be fully or flexi-furloughed under the extended scheme

 If employers are thinking of using the scheme for the first time, or for employees not previously furloughed, they will need to ensure that a new furloughing agreement is in place with the employee.
 Employers who have previously used the scheme also need to consider whether the agreements used previously remain valid.
 For instance, was the agreement time limited or open ended?
-If the agreement was time limited to 31 October or earlier, employers will need to update their agreements.
+If the agreement was time limited, employers will need to update their agreements.
 Similarly, many employees have returned to working their usual hours since their period of furlough, with their employers writing to tell them they are no longer subject to the furlough agreement.
 In these circumstances, employers are likely to be required to put in place a new furlough agreement.

 In a significant departure from the previous CJRS scheme, employees will only need a 7 day qualifying period, down from 21 days under the old version of the scheme.